Stanley House, Copenhagen: Stanley family

 Early in his career, Simon Carl Stanley spent over 20 years in England from where his father had emigrated to Denmark.
 His assignments included work on Compton Place.
 In 1746 he returned to Denmark, where he became master sculptor at the Holmen naval base as well as a professor at the Royal Danish Academy of Fine Arts.
 His house at Christianshavn Canal was built in 1755-56, possibly to his own design.

-After his father's death, Carl Frederik Stanley, who was also a sculptor and a professor at the Academy, lived in the building from 1770 to 1772 and again from 1779 to 1782.
+After his father's death, Carl Frederik Stanley, who was also a sculptor and a professor at the academy, lived in the building from 1770 to 1772 and again from 1779 to 1782.

 Other owners and residents

 In 1782, Peter Applebye Jr. purchased the building.
 In 1789, he sold it but continued to live there with his family as a tenant.

-In 1793-1798, the property belonged to the British merchant and captain John Christmas, who had settled in Copenhagen in 1790.
+In 1793–1798, the property belonged to the British merchant and captain John Christmas, who had settled in Copenhagen in 1790.
 In 1793 he was courting the young Sophie Dorothea Zinn (1774–1851), who recalled the following scene in her memoirs (Grandmamas Bekiendelser, published 1906):

 “Christmas had bought a house and taken much trouble in furnishing it according to the latest fashion.
 When he came to visit us he always brought samples of silk and batiste and asked my mother and me what we found most suiting for curtains, chairs, couches etc. He always chose the samples I liked, and when his house was finished he gave a ball to inaugurate it. […] His house was most beautifully decorated and I was glad to recognize in curtains, couches etc. the materials I had chosen myself.
 Furthermore, there were carpets on almost all the floors which at the time was very unusual in Copenhagen.
 Almost only English was spoken.
 Even the maid who poured tea, the tea pot, cups, porcelain, knives and forks were English.
 It seemed to me as if I were in England.”

-From 1798-1801, ship captain Friderich Friderichs owned it.
+From 1798 to 1801, ship captain Friderich Friderichs owned it.